|Youngstown State at Cleveland State|

 |Mobile App||YSU Front Row|

-- Following a week break, Youngstown State begins its spring semester schedule against Cleveland State on Saturday.
-Tipoff at the Wolstein Center against its Northeast Ohio conference rival will be at 1 p.m., and the game will be broadcast live on 570 WKBN, iHeartRadio, ESPN3 and the WatchESPN app.
+- Youngstown State will try to end the 2018-19 regular season on a high note as it makes the short trip to Cleveland State on Saturday.
+Tipoff at the Wolstein Center is set for 1 p.m., and the game will be broadcast live on 570 WKBN, iHeartRadio, ESPN+ and WatchESPN.